The comprehension structure is one of the most iconic utilities in Python.

 Flooring Floats

-Let's assume we're given a different iterable full of floating point numbers and we wish to use the function floor which rounds down to the nearest integer, but only if the numbers are positive.
+We’re given a different iterable full of floating point numbers and we wish to use floor

 Capitalizing Names